Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 How long do I have to live in my rental property to avoid capital gains?

-If you sell a rental property, how long do you have to reinvest?
+If I sell a rental property, how long do I have to reinvest to defer taxes?

 What are the allowable expenses when selling a rental property?